-1. Maintain a minimum grade of 70% (C) in the courses taken.

-- 2. Meet all the requirements to obtain your degree in a period not exceeding 6 years from initiation. - 3.
+- 1. Maintain a minimum grade of 70% (C) in the courses taken. - 2.
+Meet all the requirements to obtain your degree in a period not exceeding 6 years from initiation. - 3.
 If the student has taken an equivalent course and can verify it, he/she may request replacement for up to four (4) courses. - 4.
-Students who are unable to maintain at least a 2.5 GPA within the first three courses will be considered at-risk. - 5.
-Failure to maintain at least a 2.5 GPA, the student will be provided with mentoring for their academic improvement.
-Failure to improve academically may lead to withdrawal from the program.
+Students who are unable to maintain at least a 2.0 GPA within the first three courses will be considered at-risk. - 5.
+Failure to maintain at least a 2.0 GPA after five courses will result in being academically withdrawn from the program.